ploneintranet/ploneintranet.suite/docs/documentation/styleguide.rst

 .. admonition:: Description

-   How to write content for the Plone Documentation.
+   How to write content for the Plone Intranet Documentation.

 .. contents:: :local: